ITR Filing Deadline Missed?

 So, if you receive any arrear salary or family pension, you don’t have to be afraid of the increased incidence of taxation.
 The Income Tax Act allows you to claim tax reliefs on arrear incomes.
 You should, therefore, understand how the relief would be calculated and how you can file your tax returns to claim the relief.

 Don’t know how to claim tax relief and deductions?
 Tax2win’s tax experts navigate through 300+ provisions to find all the eligible tax-saving options for your needs.
-Book Tax Consultation Now!
+The ITR filing deadline for FY 23-24 is 31st July 2024, and you must file your ITR ASAP to avoid missing it.
+File now with experts!

 Frequently Asked Questions